Bubka/2FAuth-Docs/docs/security/data-protection.md

 ## Auto lock

 2FAuth can automatically log you out to keep your data always protected.
-The goal is to avoid long life session that someone could reuse, for example from a public computer you forgot to clean or from your own stolen smartphone.
+The goal is to avoid a long life session that someone could reuse, for example from a public computer you forgot to clean or from your own stolen smartphone.

 Supported trigger | Behavior { class="compact" }
 --- | ---